its-harshit22/Projectgoogle/README.md

  # Projectgoogle
-Just a demo project to showcase my skills to world and ready to pay
+Just a demo project to showcase my skills to world